haniehmhf/recipe-shopping/README.md

 # AngularShopping
 This a simple project **Recipe Book** was generated with [Angular CLI](https://github.com/angular/angular-cli), **Typecript**, **Rxjs**, **Ngrx**.
-I tryed to write some simple **Unit Tests** for reducer , components, services.
+I tryed to write some simple **Unit Tests** for reducer, components, services.

 ## Development server